Shift Line Menu

 WET SIGNAL MODIFIERS are additional controls for the wet signal.
 The controls listed in this section have no effect on the dry signal.
 The section has three knobs:

 • The HPF knob is a high-pass filter which cuts off the low frequencies in the wet signal.
 The higher the value is set, the less low-frequency content is present.
 Set this knob fully CCW to disengage the filter.
+The filter's frequency range is 20 — 20000Hz.

 • The LPF knob is a resonant low-pass filter which cuts off the high frequencies in the wet signal.
 The lower the value is set, the less high-frequency content is present.
 Set this knob fully CW to disengage the filter.
+The filter's frequency range is 20 — 20000Hz.

 • The LEVEL knob controls wet signal volume.
 When the value is set to 50, this knob has no effect on the volume.
 Higher values result in a boost of up to +12dB, which can be useful for filtered signals.
 Lower values reduce wet signal volume.
-Set this knob fully CCW to completely silence the wet signal: this can be used for automated tremolo effects.
+The minimum value is -12dB.

 Additionally, the UI has the following buttons: